Hayden Thompson

-Hayden Thompson (born March 5, 1938) is an American singer, songwriter, and rockabilly musician.
+Hayden Thompson (March 5, 1938 – December 31, 2025) was an American singer, songwriter and rockabilly musician.
 He is a member of the Rockabilly Hall of Fame.

+Life and career

 Thompson was born in Booneville, Mississippi, United States.
-At high school Thompson formed the Southern Melody Boys, who made a recording which led from a radio session.
+During high school Thompson formed the Southern Melody Boys, who made a 1954 recording which led from a radio session.
 "I Feel the Blues Coming On" was sung by Thompson and gave them another radio appearance on the "Louisiana Hayride" show.
 Thompson then joined the Dixie Jazzlanders who toured Mississippi.
 He relocated to Memphis, Tennessee and made an unreleased recording in 1956.
 "Love My Baby" was issued on the Phillips International label in September 1957, and Thompson toured alongside Sonny Burgess and Billy Lee Riley.
-The following year, Thompson moved again, this time to Chicago, Illinois, where he gained a residency at the Rivoli Ballroom, Chicago's latest country music venue.
+The following year, Thompson moved again, this time to Chicago, Illinois, where he gained a residency at Highwood's Tally Ho Club and at the Rivoli Ballroom, Chicago's latest country music venue.
+He played three times at Nashville's Grand Ole Opry in 1966.

-Thompson's recording of "$16.88" for Kapp Records sold sufficiently to secure him an offer to record his debut album.
+Thompson's recording of "$16.88" for Kapp Records, sold sufficiently to secure him an offer to record his debut album.
 Here's Hayden Thompson was released in 1967.
 Several recordings took place in the early-1970s, but circumstances meant that Thompson left the music industry at this point and worked as a limo driver.
-He re-emerged in the mid-1980s, becoming a regular performer on rockabilly revival touring packages.
-Charley Records released an album of his in 1985.
+He re-emerged in the mid-1980s, becoming a regular performer on European rockabilly revival tours Charly Records released an album of his in 1985.
 Further albums were released, mainly by various European record labels, over the three decades.
 These included The Time Is Now (1990).

+Thompson died in Glenview, Illinois, on December 31, 2025, at the age of 87.